WHAT DO TARGET, GOOGLE, APPLE and SAMSUNG ALL HAVE IN COMMON?

 We cover both CONSUMER and COMPANY data privacy and protection rules.

-Data Privacy: A Practical Guide is co-written by
+Data Privacy Law: A Practical Guide is co-written by

 Gwen “Wendy” Kennedy BA, JD, LLM (Cantab).
 Wendy is an international attorney specializing in assisting multinational enterprises in managing their global risks, particularly in relation to compliance, data privacy, and taxation.
-She is a former university lecturer in international law and is a qualified attorney in the US and UK.
+She is a former university lecturer in international law and is a qualified attorney in the US and a solicitor in the UK.

 Leighton Peter Prabhu BCom MPhil (Cantab) CA CPA.
 Peter is a public accountant, auditor and financial advisor who has worked with clients in more than 25 countries.
-Peter is particularly experienced in the cross-border e-commerce sector, and has worked with both startups and international financial institutions.
+Peter is particularly experienced in the cross-border e-commerce sector and has worked with both startups and some of the largest international financial institutions.

 Chapter Two examines data privacy laws in both the U.S. and Canada.

-In Chapter Three the EU Data Privacy Directives are introduced.
-These Directives are widely considered to be some of the most stringent data privacy laws worldwide and form the basic tenets for most data privacy laws around the world.
+In Chapter Three the EU General Data Protection Regulation is introduced.
+The GDPR, when implemented, will be the most stringent data privacy laws in the world and will form the basic tenets for most data privacy laws around the world.